Special-K03/Wazuh-SIEM/README.md

 ### End Result
 ![Completed SIEM w/ Endpoints](./images/completed_siem_with_2endpoints.png)

-- **The goal here is to establish security and monitoring for specific endpoints (ideally all) to detect and suspicious activity, and respond to it accordingly!**
+- **The goal here is to establish security and monitoring for specific endpoints (ideally all) to detect suspicious activity, and respond to it accordingly!**

 ---